Tomev/qcflow/docs/source/deep-learning/pytorch/index.rst

             <div class="simple-card">
                 <a href="quickstart/pytorch_quickstart.html">
                     <div class="header">
-                        Quickstart with MLflow PyTorch Flavor
+                        Quickstart with QCFlow PyTorch Flavor
                     </div>
                     <p>
-                        Learn how to leverage MLflow for tracking PyTorch experiments and models.
+                        Learn how to leverage QCFlow for tracking PyTorch experiments and models.
                     </p>
                 </a>
             </div>